bigbluebutton/bigbluebutton.github.io/index.md

 (Of course, all these features are useful in a business meeting, but they are particularly useful in an online class).

-BigBlueButton can record your session for later playback.
+BigBlueButton can record you're session for later playback.
 To support users with accessibility needs, BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).

 Want to try out BigBlueButton?
 Anyone can setup an account on [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).